sdruskat/annis-introduction/script/script.md

 1. Start off with formulating the research question as precisely as possible.

-For example: I would like to investigate contractions of preposition and article.
+For example: I would like to investigate contractions of preposition and determiner.
 Therefore, I would like to find forms that represent one word form which is connected to two lemmas.

 2. Once you have such a minimal precise question, continue with identifying the relevant variables.

 In our example, they would be

 1. preposition
-2. article
+2. determiner
 3. word form
 4. lemma